zanuka/leaderport-core-ui/README.md

 ![Valkran](images/ValkyrieSoarsWithLights.jpg)

 Valkran is an open-source, real-time leaderboard system concept.
-The initial version will be built with [Vue.js](https://vuejs.org/), [Valkey](https://valkey.io), and [Go](https://golang.org/) but will likely evolve to support more tech stack variants.
+Built with [Vue.js](https://vuejs.org/), [Hono](https://hono.dev/), [Bun](https://bun.sh/), and [Valkey](https://valkey.io), it leverages modern TypeScript-first technologies to deliver a high-performance, full-stack leaderboard solution.

-It will be designed primarily for games and competitive applications.
-By leveraging Valkey's in-memory data storage and high-speed operations, Valkran enables instant updates and retrieval of leaderboard data, making it ideal for applications requiring real-time ranking and score tracking across millions of users.
+By combining Valkey's in-memory data storage with Hono's efficient routing and Bun's superior runtime performance, Valkran enables instant updates and retrieval of leaderboard data, making it ideal for applications requiring real-time ranking and score tracking across millions of users.

 ## Project Roadmap

-For a detailed overview of our development phases, milestones, and future plans, please refer to the [Roadmap](ROADMAP.md).
+For a detailed overview of our development phases, milestones, and future plans, please refer to the [Roadmap](./docs/roadmap.md).

 ## Project Plan

-For a detailed checklist of our milestones and deliverables, please refer to the [Plan](PLAN.md).
+For a detailed checklist of our milestones and deliverables, please refer to the [Plan](./docs/plan.md).

 ## Leaderboard Use Cases